 Linda Brown was born on February 20, 1942, in Topeka, Kansas.
 Because she was forced to travel a significant distance to elementary school due to racial segregation, her father was one of the plaintiffs in the case of Brown v.
 Board of Education, with the Supreme Court ruling in 1954 that school segregation was unlawful.
-Brown has lived in Topeka as an adult, raising a family and continuing her desegregation efforts with the area's school system.
+Brown continued living in Topeka as an adult, raising a family and continuing her desegregation efforts with the area's school system.
 She passed away on March 25, 2018, at age 76.

 Linda Brown was born on February 20, 1942, in Topeka, Kansas, to Leola and Oliver Brown.
 Though she and her two younger sisters grew up in an ethnically diverse neighborhood, Linda was forced to walk across railroad tracks and take a bus to grade school despite there being a school four blocks away from her home.
 This was due to the elementary schools in Topeka being racially segregated, with separate facilities for black and white children.